james-priest/james-priest.github.io/README.md

 ## Objective

-Full Stack Developer with 20 years of Front End, Database, .NET, & Marketing experience seeking to join a dynamic & forward-thinking company in which to build the next generation of web & mobile apps.
+Full Stack Developer with 20 years experience in Front End, Back End, and Database, as well as Marketing, Project Mgmt, & Account Mgmt seeking to join a dynamic company whose focused on building next gen web and mobile apps to help generate sales, increase revenue, or provide services.

 ---